RishantBana/DiceRoller-App-using-Kotlin-and-JetCompose/README.md

-Here’s a concise description for your DiceRoller app, followed by a README file.

 ### GitHub Description
 A simple Dice Roller app built with Kotlin and Jetpack Compose, where the user can roll a virtual die and view the result as an image.
 The app displays a random dice face when the roll button is clicked.
 This project was created as part of Google's Android Basics with Compose course.